 Simulating local adaptation

-We performed forward-in-time population genetic simulations of local adaptation to determine how well WZA was able to identify the genetic basis of local adaptation.
+We performed forward-in-time population genetic simulations of local adaptation to determine how well the WZA was able to identify the genetic basis of local adaptation.
 GEA studies are often performed on large spatially extended populations that may be comprised of hundreds of thousands of individuals.
 However, it is computationally infeasible to model selection and linkage in long chromosomal segments (>1Mbp) for such large populations.
 For that reason, we simulated relatively small populations containing 19,600 diploid individuals in total and scaled population genetic parameters so as to model a large population.
 We based our choice of population genetic parameters on estimates for conifer species.
 A representative set of parameters is given in Table S1 and in the Appendix we give a breakdown and justification of the parameters we simulated.
 All simulations were performed in SLiM v3.4 (Messer and Haller 2019).